openwallet-foundation/credo-ts/docs/getting-started/5-credentials.md

 Please make sure you reviewed the [agent setup overview](../0-agent.md).

-As per the recent figures, working with VCs require some extra configuration when initializing your agent.
+As per the recent figures, working with VCs requires some extra configuration when initializing your agent.

 ```ts
  const agentConfig: InitConfig = {